clearhaus/3DSv2-api-documentation/source/getting-started.rst

   :ref:`3ds_versioning` guide.

 /auth
-  A single call to receive all the data that is needed for authentication [2]_.
+  A single call to receive all the data that is needed for authentication, except for the 3-D Secure Method URL used for fingerprinting when performing an authentication through a browser.
   Under certain circumstances, the authentication flow will end successfully here, this is called *frictionless* flow.

 /postauth
   Used when the ``/auth`` did not result in a frictionless flow, this endpoint